cse110-sp21-group29/cse110-sp21-group29/specs/personaBernal.md

 ## About
 I am a college freshman in UCSD.
 I am kind of struggling with the fast-paced university life.
 The pandemic makes my university life even worse.
 I am a person who is easy to be distracted.
 Staying at home and taking courses, I am always tempted by the colorful world cell phones provide and I am always attracted by the interesting world games provide.
 I can play cell phone and games all day and totally forget about school work.
 Because of that and also because I am a dilatory person, I always leave tons of homework untill the day it is due and sometimes I even forget about homework.
 I am struggling with the situation I am in.
 I hope there is some apps can help me get out of the mire I am in.

+## Technology Literacy

+I have been gaming from a young age and am familiar with downloading mods like for games like minecraft.
+I am familiar with both Apple and Window products and have no problem switching between the two, however, I typically use Window products.
+I am adept at downloading apps and can easily identitfy things that are scams online as I have grown up in a tech world!